dougfaust/diarized_text_summarizer/README.md

 To run on example meeting transcript data, work through the jupyter notebook:

 To adapt to a new purpose

+1. catenate data into a single file with time-ordered entries (i.e. the sequence will not be inferred from any timestamps)

 2. change the regex pattern in to strip the headers or names from your diarized text source.

 3. edit extracted text lengths here to a suitable length, limited by the huggingface token limit until coherent summaries are produced.
 I wish there was a science to that, but quality of summaries is pretty subjective.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>